itwasrajesh-jpg/latent/README.md

 ## How it's built

 Builds are manual: **Actions → Build Latent APK → Run workflow**.
-The result is an APK attached to a GitHub Release; install it over a previous release-signed build; an older debug-signed build must be uninstalled once first (the committed
+The result is an APK attached to a GitHub Release; install it over a previous release-signed build; an older debug-signed build must be uninstalled once first ( the signing key is private and stored as a GitHub Actions secret).
-`private release signing key` keeps updates in place).
 The first build after an engine change compiles C++ via the NDK and takes 10–15 minutes; later builds are cached.

 Code arrives as zip bundles: upload one to the repository root or `drop/`, and